-This site is packed full of DIY projects with instructional videos on topics like solar power, boondocking, RV maintenance and several DIY upgrades to help you get the most out of your RV experience.
-My goal is to give you the confidence to work on your RV and take on projects that can really make a difference and save you money.
+Our goal is to give you the confidence to work on your RV and take on projects that can actually make a difference, improve your RV experience and save you money.

 Why An RV Site Focused on DIY?

 The simple truth is that RV ownership comes with its own set of problems that need solutions.
 You can either pay someone to solve problems for you, or you can save your money and learn to do it yourself.
 I believe you can do it and I want to help get you there.

 Developing the knowledge and skill to accomplish something yourself will not only save you lots of money, you’ll also gain the confidence and satisfaction that goes along with each accomplishment.